Image of God (Imago Dei)

 • Pannenberg, Wolfhart.
 1983.
 Anthropologie in theologischer Perspektive.
 Göttingen: Vandenhoeck & Ruprecht.

 • Pannenberg, Wolfhart.
 1991.
-‘Systematische Theologie.
-Band II’, in Gesamtausgabe.
+‘Systematische Theologie’, in Gesamtausgabe.
+Volume 2.
 Edited by Gunther Wenz.
 Göttingen: Vandenhoeck & Ruprecht.

 • Peters, Albrecht.
 1980.
 ‘Bild Gottes IV.
 Dogmatisch’, in Theologische Realenzyklopädie.
-Band 6.
+Volume 6.
 Edited by Horst Balz, Stuart G. Hall, Richard Hentschke, Günter Lanczkowski, Joachim Mehlhausen, et al. Berlin: Walter de Gruyter, 506–515.

-• Mirandola, Pico della, Francesco Borghesi Giovann, Michael Papio, and Massimo Riva.
+• Pico della Mirandola.
 2012.
-Oration on the Dignity of Man.
-A New Translation and Commentary.
+Oration on the Dignity of Man: A New Translation and Commentary.
+Edited by Francesco Borghesi, Michael Papio, and Massimo Riva.
 New York: Cambridge University Press.

 • Ramsey, Paul.
 1950.
 Basic Christian Ethics.
 Louisville, Kentucky: Westminster John Knox Press.

 • Schleiermacher, Friedrich.
 1884.
 Der christliche Glaube nach den Grundsäzen der evangelischen Kirche im Zusammenhange dargestellt.
-Band 1.
+Volume 1.
 Berlin: Verlag von Georg Reimer.

 • Schwöbel, Christoph.
 2006.
 ‘Recovering Human Dignity’, in God and Human Dignity.
 Edited by Richard Kendall Soulen and Linda Woodhead.
 Grand Rapids, Michigan: Eerdmans, 44–58.

 • Søes, Peter.
 2019.
-Image of God, Knowledge of God.
-The Theological Anthropologies of Karl Barth and Wolfhart Pannenberg in Light of Tertullian.
-København: Faculty of theology, University of Copenhagen.
+Image of God, Knowledge of God: The Theological Anthropologies of Karl Barth and Wolfhart Pannenberg in Light of Tertullian.
+Copenhagen: University of Copenhagen.

 • Stenmark, Mikael.
 2012.
 ‘Is There a Human Nature?
 Human Nature in Theistic Perspective’, Zygon 47, no. 4: 890–902.